-Beta-thujaplicin is an organic compound found in the oil of the Pacific red cedar tree that has been proven to have natural antibiotic, anti-oxidant, anti-inflammatory and many other natural skin-healing properties.
-All of Riversol’s skin care products contain this powerful yet gentle ingredient.
+Beta-thujaplicin is an organic compound found in the oil of the Pacific red cedar tree that has been shown to have natural antioxidant, anti-inflammatory, and antibiotic properties.

-Riversol’s key ingredient has been intensely studied for decades.
-More than 120 peer-reviewed scientific articles exist on the biological effects of thujaplicin and numerous properties of benefit for its use in cosmetics and personal care products including:
+This ingredient has been intensely studied for decades with more than 120 peer-reviewed scientific articles on its biological effects.
+Some of these benefits can be put to good use in both cosmetic and and personal care products:

 - Potent antioxidant